 To estimate a state-space model, you must provide a value of its order, which represents the number of states.
 When you do not know the order, you can search and select an order using the following procedures.

-You must have already imported your data into the GUI, as described in Represent Data.
+You must have already imported your data into the app, as described in Represent Data.

 To estimate model orders for a specific input delay:

-In the System Identification Tool, select Estimate > State Space Models to open the State Space Models dialog box.
+In the System Identification app, select Estimate > State Space Models to open the State Space Models dialog box.

 Select the Pick best value in the range option and specify a range in the adjacent field.
 The default range is 1:10.